 Sport – Naked – Cruiser – Touring – Off-Road – Adventure

 There are a lot of options and a NooB like me could easily get confused.
-I added a helmet and riding jacket to my previous purchase of riding boots and gloves.
+I added a helmet and motorcycle riding jacket to my previous purchase of riding boots and gloves.
 Some bike shops featured used bikes, scheduling test rides, manufacturer demo days, and the ability to rent.
 Eaglerider has many locations for bike rentals.
+I was able to rent a bike in Florida from Eaglerider.
 The beachside drive on a Harley Davidson Road King was very enjoyable.
+In the end though, I found the Harley Road King to be a heavy bike and the heat from the engine in the hot Florida sun made me consider the downsides carefully.
 After all the test rides, I wanted a bike that was comfortable to ride on road and off road.
 I narrowed my focus to Adventure Bikes.
 Yep…..
 I like adventure.

 For a comparison of three premier Adventure Bikes, the Cycle World evaluation of the 2014 models of BMW R1200 GS, KTM 1190 Adventure and the Suzuki V-Strom 1000 proved helpful.
 As bikes are continually updated and introduced, here is a short list of adventure bikes available in 2020.
 As many of these manufactures have a range of models, I have selected the one of their models that appeals most to my riding.
 Within the past two years or so, bikes in the 800-900cc range seem to deliver the best balance of power for the road and the weight and balance for off the beaten path adventure riding.